mdavey/avifhelper/README.md

 Super basic Python UI for compressing a JPEG/PNG to AVIF at a target size.

 There is nothing clever here.
 It just uses ImageMagick to try a few quality settings and picks the one under the specified goal size.
-Will resize large images to somewhere around 1600x1200.
+It will also auto resize large images to somewhere around 1400x800.

 It's meant to be super simple.
 If you want the best quality then use [https://squoosh.app/](Squoosh).
 It's amazing.